daimend/GildedRose/Readme.md

 Due to some scheduling conflicts, I worked on this during a couple sessions for a total of about four or five hours.

 1) Optimize business logic which handles the booking / scheduling.
+2) Better documentation, use of auto-documentation tools such as Doxygen.
-2) Code cleanup, leak detection, and Error Checking:  Functional error cecking, implement try/catch blocks, critical sections, etc.
+3) Code cleanup, and error checking:  Functional error cecking, implement try/catch blocks, critical sections, etc.
-3) Add some layer of security and session handling; even if this was simple user:password to start, then adding layerd authentication model for different user levels.
+4) Add some layer of security and session handling; even if this was simple user:password to start, then adding layerd authentication model for different user levels.
 Also adding encrytion / encoding to the communication transport.
-4) I chose to ensure the services were threadable so that the Shceduling / Calender could ultimately be made "live".
+5) I chose to ensure the services were threadable so that the Shceduling / Calender could ultimately be made "live".
 In this way, the system could also automate certain tasks such as sending push notifications to the gnomes when it was time to clean room[x], to guests when their checkout time was near, etc.  And for the Innkeeper, obviously, admin level services to show occupancy and profitability over time, etc.
-5) Setup a real-world database and server for the API
+6) Setup a real-world database and server for the API
-6) Implement unit testing and profiling (performance testing) for all layer of the stack; middleware/API, backend and clients.
+7) Implement unit testing and profiling (performance testing) for all layer of the stack; middleware/API, backend and clients.

 ●    If you were going to implement a level of automated testing to prepare this for a production environment, how would you go about doing so?